danjquinn42/Ratter/ratter.md

 - `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, the following scripts will be involved in the project:

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`street.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

+`obstical.js`: obstacle objects will include both pedestrians and vehicles.

-`automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a `type` (hexagon, triangle, or square) and a 2D array of `Cell`s.
-It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.
+`ratter.js`: this script will handle the logic behind the scenes.
+A ratter object will hold a street, a rat, and many vehicle and pedestrian objects.

 `cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
 Each `Cell` will contain a `type` (hexagon, triangle, or square) and an `aliveState` (`true` or `false`).